TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 For a fixed $k$, this is already an $cal(O)(n)$ algorithm; but it is easy to observe, that in practice this would behave $cal(O)(n^2)$-ish.

 And secondly, if we want to fix a large $k$, it better be `maxBound :: Int` atleast.
-That makes the algorithm insanly slow while still being $cal(O)(n)$.
+That makes the algorithm insanely slow while still being $cal(O)(n)$.

 So why talk about it?
 Because it is a subroutine to
 === Radix Sort
-We begin by first making modefications to `countingSortWithKey :: Int -> [(Int, Int)] -> [(Int, Int)]` which will sort based on the key value of the pairs (the second value of the pair) keeping the list otherwise stable (we don't change the order from that prescribed by orignal list if key value is same).
+We begin by first making modifications to `countingSortWithKey :: Int -> [(Int, Int)] -> [(Int, Int)]` which will sort based on the key value of the pairs (the second value of the pair) keeping the list otherwise stable (we don't change the order from that prescribed by original list if key value is same).
 ```
 -- | Counting Sort With Keys
 countingSortWithKey :: Int -> [(Int, Int)] -> [(Int, Int)]